 But in recent months, the Government has started to adopt both to communicate more effectively with certain residents, such as the elderly and the young.

-Use of the vernacular and patois is just one in an expanding arsenal of strategies being adopted to raise awareness of policies and ensure they are understood by different target groups.
+The use of vernacular and patois are just one in an expanding arsenal of strategies being adopted to raise awareness of policies and ensure they are understood by different target groups of people.

 Minister of State for Communications and Information Sim Ann told The Straits Times yesterday that it was crucial to use what is most effective to build rapport and give a personal touch.